 Dented Brick is named in honor of the well driller that was responsible for the amazing artesian well that is located in the distillery and is the source of water for our spirits.
 The well driller was killed in a blazing gunfight that left impressions in the bricks of his house.
 Some of those "dented bricks" are integrated into distillery building and also gave it its name.

-Dented Brick gin is made using a unique cold maturation process where the team steeps the highest quality botanicals, juniper berries, coriander, fennel, citrus peel and angelica root in cold high proof grain neutral spirit.
+Our craft gin is made using a unique cold maturation process where the team steeps the highest quality botanicals, juniper berries, coriander, fennel, citrus peel and angelica root in cold high proof grain neutral spirit.
 It is then redistilled to clarify the genever and brought to proof with the most important ingredient — artesian, limestone-filtered water.
 This water is sourced directly from the majestic mountains of Utah, home of the greatest snow on earth!
 The snowmelt then flows into the distillery's own Artesian Well creating the unique flavor profile crafted from this mineral rich water.

 This handcrafted gin has aromas of cracked juniper, wintergreen, spring